lsst/pipelines_lsst_io/getting-started/coaddition.rst

 .. tip::

-   As with the ``singleFrame`` pipeline, the warping is an atomic process relative to the rest of the data in the repository.
+   As with the ``singleFrame`` pipeline, warping only needs the data from an input visit and the skymap each warp can be done independently of every other warp.
    That means it is a good candidate for running in parallel.
    If you have access to more than one core for processing, specifying the `-j=<num cores>` argument will speed up this step.